 All of our bills like the mortgage, electric, daycare, etc are on autopay so they were paid as usual without our doing anything.
 Some items like a trip I’m planning in March, I delayed buying tickets for until February.

-How did the no-spend month benefit your family?
+How did the no-spend month benefit you?
+Your kids?

 We saved $2,500 in a sinking fund toward a new family car this month!
 Our car is 12 years old and has started having some trouble so we are hoping to replace it this year, preferably with cash to skip the car note.
 No Spend January has given us enough momentum to feel motivated and like this is an achievable goal.
 The kids didn’t notice to be honest.
 They went on weekly free outings and have lots of toys from Christmas, and soon they’ll have a safer vehicle to ride around in!

-You shared on Instagram about how your no-spend month helped you focus on gratitude.
+You shared on Instagram about your no-spend month helping you focus on gratitude for what you have.
 Can you talk about this more?